 I watched my mother-in-law make dinner rolls on this for years.
 But it’s also great to make toast, pancakes, flank steak, eggs, fish and more.
 The reason is that the minimal lip allows for great control of the food on the griddle, and not have to fight the sides to flip things over.
 While bacon would be easy, too, I don’t like to do bacon because it’s a bit messy, the the sides of the skillet help control the splatter.
-On a day to day basis, I probably use this one more often for doing lunch-time quesadillas or grilled cheese for the kids and I at lunch, than anything else.
+On a day-to-day basis, I probably use this one more often for doing lunch-time quesadillas or grilled cheese for the kids and me at lunch, than anything else.

 The Dutch Oven

-This is the work horse in the kitchen.
+This is the workhorse in the kitchen.
 Put a ‘pot’ of stew on to allow it to cook all day long, cook large batches of ground beef or sausage, and it’s perfect for chili.
 What makes a cast iron dutch oven better than a big pot is that the heat is so evenly dispersed, it cooks better than typical thin stainless steel or aluminum pots.
 I do still love my big, heavy stainless steel pot, but for long cooking, nothing beats my cast iron dutch oven.